Davis Bacon and Prevailing Wages

 Protecting Paychecks, Defending Taxpayers and Creating Build America Jobs

 Federal Davis-Bacon law sets a wage floor for federal construction projects that prevents government spending from undermining local wages and living standards.
-Thirty-two states also have “Little Davis Bacon Acts” or state prevailing wage laws that apply to state-funded construction projects.
+Twenty-eight states also have “Little Davis Bacon Acts” or state prevailing wage laws that apply to state-funded construction projects.

 Protecting and Strengthening Davis Bacon Prevailing Wages